The Way I Am (Eminem song)

 "The Way I Am" is a song written, produced, and performed by American rapper Eminem from his third album The Marshall Mathers LP (2000).
 It was released as the second single from the album on October 3, 2000, later being featured on his 2005 compilation album, Curtain Call: The Hits.
 In the tradition of most of Eminem's follow-up singles, "The Way I Am" is one of the rare songs for which he has sole songwriting credit.
-It features a much darker and emotionally driven sound than the album's lead single "The Real Slim Shady".
+It features a much darker and more emotionally driven sound than the album's lead single "The Real Slim Shady".
 "The Way I Am" peaked at number 58 on the Billboard Hot 100.
-Outside the United States, "The Way I Am" peaked within the top ten of the charts in Belgium (Wallonia), Finland, Netherlands, Ireland, Sweden, and United Kingdom.
+Outside the United States, "The Way I Am" peaked within the top ten of the charts in Belgium (Wallonia), Finland, Netherlands, Ireland, Sweden, and the United Kingdom.

 Background

 The song was written by Eminem to express the negative side of the fame that he had gained.
 The song makes points such as him not being able to go out in public and live a normal life due to him being harassed by fans.
 He also vents about the pressure put on him to top his earlier work on The Slim Shady LP.
+The line, "If I wasn't then why would I say I am" was taken from the song "As the Rhyme Goes On" by Eric B. & Rakim from their album Paid in Full.
 The song has also been remixed by Danny Lohner featuring Marilyn Manson, who has performed the song with Eminem live on stage.
-In 2005, it was re-released on the album Curtain Call: The Hits.
 "The Way I Am" was certified Gold in Sweden, selling over 20,000 copies.
+The lyrics "When a dude's getting bullied and shoots up his school / And they blame it on Marilyn (On Marilyn) / And the heroin / Where were the parents at?
+(Parents at?) / And look where it's at! / Middle America, now it's a tragedy / Now it's so sad to see, an upper-class city / Having this happening," refer to the Columbine High School massacre with Eric Harris and Dylan Klebold.

 In 2008, Eminem released a second autobiography titled The Way I Am.